Serpentine Pavilion 2026 opens with LANZA Atelier’s interpretation of the crinkle-crankle wall

-Mexico City–based practice LANZA Atelier, founded by Isabel Abascal and Alessandro Arienzo, has been selected to create the Serpentine Pavilion 2026, with a project that reimagines the historic crinkle-crankle wall through brick, light, and permeability.
+Mexico City–based practice LANZA Atelier, founded by Isabel Abascal and Alessandro Arienzo, has completed the Serpentine Pavilion 2026, now open to the public in Kensington Gardens.

 Each summer in London, a small corner of Kensington Gardens becomes the site of one of architecture’s most closely watched experiments.
 The Serpentine Pavilion is never meant to last, yet year after year it shapes conversations far beyond its temporary footprint, offering designers and visitors alike a space to gather, reflect, and experience architecture at its most immediate.

-For its 25th edition, Serpentine Galleries has announced that the Serpentine Pavilion 2026 will be designed by LANZA Atelier, the Mexico City–based practice founded in 2015 by Isabel Abascal and Alessandro Arienzo.
-Opening to the public on 6 June 2026 and remaining in place until 25 October 2026, the new structure will stand beside Serpentine South, continuing the programme’s legacy as one of the world’s most influential design commissions.
+For its 25th edition, Serpentine Galleries selected LANZA Atelier, the Mexico City–based practice founded in 2015 by Isabel Abascal and Alessandro Arienzo, to design the Serpentine Pavilion 2026.
+Open to the public from 6 June 2026 and remaining in place until 25 October 2026, the new structure stands beside Serpentine South, continuing the programme’s legacy as one of the world’s most influential design commissions.

 Gallery